Vespa ducalis

 This species is also similar in appearance to Vespa soror; in fact, I considered all such wasps in Hong Kong to be Vespa ducalis until I noticed substantial differences in structure and behaviour and then sent specimens for expert verification.
 Vespa ducalis is smaller and more slender than Vespa soror; it has a normal sized head (not greatly widened behind the eyes), and the stripes of various colours on the abdomen are darker and far more contrasting than those on Vespa soror (shown below).
 It is important to be able to differentiate the two species in the field, for both species differ greatly in temperament and it would be risky to mistake a nest of Vespa soror for that of the gentle Vespa ducalis!

 This species was formerly considered a subspecies of Vespa tropica.
 Several recent papers have been written on these two species, confirming Vespa ducalis as a valid separate species.
-Structural characteristics aside, it is totally different from Vespa tropica in appearance and behaviour.
+Structural characteristics aside, it is totally different from Vespa tropica in appearance and biology.
 The two species also have very little geographical overlap, and in fact, Hong Kong is one of the few places in which both occur together.
 It should be noted that past research on Vespa tropica (sometimes listed as subspecies "Vespa tropica pulchra") in Japan actually concerns Vespa ducalis.

 This species specializes in attacking the nests of Polistines (paper wasps) and capturing the larvae to feed their own larvae.
 It is said to be almost exclusive in choice of prey, and very rarely takes other prey.
 It is said that a colony of Vespa ducalis needs at least 120 to 150 colonies of Polistine wasps to survive!
 Vespa ducalis, like its near relative Vespa tropica, usually hunts singly among trees and shrubs in search of such wasp nests.
 When it locates one, it will land on the nest, immediately proceeding to pull out larvae and pupae, often tearing the cells in the process.
 The original occupants usually hide in a corner or flee the nest, never fighting back!
 Like Vespa tropica, and unlike Vespa soror, this species seldom kills the original occupants, being content to drive them to one side so it can capture the larvae without resistance.

-The nest of Vespa ducalis is usually underground or in a crevice.
-Due to the location, the nest is seldom seen.
-If excavated, the nest looks like an overturned bowl, with an open bottom (as opposed to the completely sealed nests of most aerial hornets).
-The nest envelope is laminar (comprising of distinct, broad individual layers) and very brittle.
 This species supposedly has the smallest colony sizes of any hornet.
-Nests usually have a maximum of 3 combs and no more than 200 to 300 wasps; in fact, 50 to 60 wasps at any one time is more usual.
+Nests usually have a maximum of 3 combs and usually not more than a hundred adult wasps at any one time; in fact, less than 50 to 60 individuals at the height of the season is more usual.
 The photos below show something not commonly seen; a nest of Vespa ducalis not built in a cavity, but in an exposed location under an overhead bridge.
 This was truly a great opportunity to watch these wasps, and I revisited the site for many weeks; the two photos show it in an early stage and then towards completion.
 However, since then I have seen and heard of several other instances of such behaviour; it seems that besides underground, this species does sometimes nest under large overhead bridges in Hong Kong.

 Watch video clips of Vespa ducalis